FabianKoehnke/fracnetics/paper.md

 Due to higher flexibility, it is now possible for GNP to automatically adapt to the complexity of a given task and to find suitable features, especially for high dimensional data sets.

-Zukünftige Forschung soll nun auch Fraktale Strukturen im Datenraum untersuchen, wofür Fracnetics entwickelt wurde.
+Future research will now also explore fractal structures in the data space, for which Fracnetics was developed.

 # Statement of Need

-Fracnetics ist die erste open-source library, die gezielt auf die Genetic Network Programming eine API zur Verfügung stellt.
+Fracnetics is the first open-source library that provides an API for Genetic Network Programming.
-Durch die einfache Anwendung auf jegliche individuelle Problemstellungen, lässt sich die Forschung der GNP so erleichtern und intensivieren.
+By enabling easy application to any individual optimization task, it simplifies and intensifies research on GNP.
-Selbstverständlich kann Fracnetics auch für jegliche industrielle Optimierungen verwendet werden und ist besonders geeignet für dynamische Umgebungen wie dem Finanzbereich und der Robotik.
+Of course, Fracnetics can also be used for all kinds of industrial optimizations and is particularly suited for dynamic environments such as finance and robotics.

-Inkludiert ist auch der neue in [@kohnke2025variable] vorgestellt Mutationsoperator, der die Topologie eines Netzwerks durch Wachstum und Schrumpfen verändern kann, um sie an die Komplexität eines gegeben Problems automatisch anzupassen.
+Included is the novel mutation operator introduced in [@kohnke2025variable], which can modify the topology of a network by growing or shrinking networks, thereby can automatically adapt to the complexity of a given task.
+With this innovative operator, solving a complex optimization task such as portfolio optimization is feasible with a minimal initial network size of only three nodes.

-Die Fraktale Erweiterung der Netzstrukturen stellt zusätzlich eine Methode zur Verfügung den Datenraum (Features) in selbstähnliche Intervalle einzuteilen.
-This is especially useful for datasets where information exists at multiple resolutions.
+The fractal extension of the network topology additionally provides a method for dividing the feature space into self-similar intervals.
+This is especially useful for datasets where information exists at multiple scales.
-Financial markets, e.g., often exhibit fractal-like behavior: price movements at different time scales [@Mandelbrot.2005] or environmental interactions in robotics often display recursive or repeating patterns.
+Financial markets, for example, often exhibit fractal-like behavior: price movements at different time scales [@Mandelbrot.2005], or environmental interactions in robotics often display recursive or repeating patterns.

-Die angelernten Modelle (Netzwerke) bleiben dabei vollständig interpretierbar und leisten so einen fundamentalen Beitrag zu interpretierbarer AI.
+The trained models (networks) remain fully interpretable, thus making a fundamental contribution to interpretable AI.

 # Key Features